WorldVistA/patch-module/doc/linux_config.md

 ## Overview
 The base installation of UNIX (in this case CentOS 6) is supplemented with the installation of a few standard services: the GT.M database by Fidelity Information Systems, the OSEHRA VISTA software, and a few support scripts from Fourth Watch BCS.
+The steps below must be done on both systems, Forum-A and Forum-B (see below).

 ## Pre-requisites
 You must be a moderately experienced Linux system adminitrator able to do the following: